elvinhatamov/elvinhatamov/README.md

 # 💫 About Me:
-🔭 Currently a student at Centennial College, pursuing a Post-Diploma degree in Software Engineering Technician to upgrade my knowledge.<br>👯Possess an Advanced Diploma degree from George Brown College and a Software Engineering Certificate from the General Assembly Bootcamp.<br>🤝Experienced with JavaScript, React, Node.js, Express.js, MongoDB, Java, MySQL, and PostgreSQL.<br>🌱knowledge of cloud computing platforms, including AWS, Azure, Google Cloud, and DigitalOcean.<br>💬Have strong communication skills, team player, possess self-motivation, and eager to learn new things while quickly adapting to new environments. <br>⚡Computer skills include proficiency in Microsoft Word, Excel, and PowerPoint.
+🔭 Currently a Centennial College student pursuing a Post-Diploma degree in Software Engineering Technician to upgrade my knowledge.<br>👯Possess an Advanced Diploma degree from George Brown College and a Software Engineering Certificate from the General Assembly Bootcamp.<br>🤝Experienced with JavaScript, React, Node.js, Express.js, MongoDB, Java, MySQL, and PostgreSQL.<br>🌱knowledge of cloud computing platforms, including AWS, Azure, Google Cloud, and DigitalOcean.<br>💬Have strong communication skills, team player, possess self-motivation, and eager to learn new things while quickly adapting to new environments. <br>⚡Computer skills include Microsoft Word, Excel, and PowerPoint proficiency.

 ## 🌐 Socials: